Skip to content

 Okay, students.
 Professor Judge E. Dog is back today with another useful lesson.
 You may have friends or family members who seem stubbornly unwilling to shout their reproductive plans from the rooftops.
 When interrogated asked, they give “cute” answers such as “When we’re ready, we’ll let you know” or “I just want more puppies.”

 I’m going to let you in on a little secret.
 There are countless articles out there advising people how to evade your questions and hide this important information.
 These devious masterminds have a host of skillful dodges at their disposal.
 What’s a Nosy Parker to do?
 It’s just not fair.
 You’re just embracing your inner Mary Worth.
 Where are the tips about the right way to ask this question?
 (Here.
-Those tips are here.)
-Continue reading
+Those tips are here.)The right way to ask people when they plan to have kids

 Share